History School Trip to London

 If you're studying one of the GCSE Thematic Studies which focus on Migration in Britain over the past 1000 years, this new tour which will pick up on many of the key themes of this module.
 We also provide you with free resources to support your studies before, during and after your visit.

-If you're studying AQA's British Depth Study on Elizabethan England c1568-1603 and in particular the Historic Environment of Kenilworth Castle take a look at this new itinerary to support your learning objectives.
+If you're studying AQA's British Depth Study on Elizabethan England c1568-1603 and in particular the Historic Environment of Kenilworth Castle take a look at our itinerary to support your learning objectives.

 Morning